britecharts/britecharts/CONTRIBUTING.md

 Adding a new chart is a bunch of work, but we hope that using the current code and documentation will help in the process.

 1. Create a new branch for your new chart
-1. On a new terminal, run ``npm run demos:serve`` to get ready the docs and turn on the dev server.
+1. On a new terminal, run ``yarn run demos:serve`` to get ready the docs and turn on the dev server.
 1. Given that you new chart is ``ChartName``, create in ``/test/specs`` a new test file ``ChartName.spec.js``.
 2. Go to ``/test/fixtures`` and create a new data builder file.
 Name it something like ``chartNameChartDataBuilder.js``.
 3. Go to ``/test/json`` and create a JSON file for the test data of your new chart.
 You will load it with the previously created data builder.